Sky Sisters Paragliding

 I like the skinister medical adhesive a LOT more than the urobond (which I used to repair shoes on my last trip)

-Adult Diapers: My favorite brand are the maximum absorbance Silhouette pants from Depend.
+Adult Diapers: My favorite brand are the maximum absorbance Silhouette pants from Depends.
 They can hold 1-2 pees if let out slowly, and don't look terribly bulky under pants.
 Some people have had difficulty with leakages at higher volumes.
 Try a few different brands at home to see what works best for you. https://a.co/d/816094I

 Whatever option you choose, it's a great idea to get familiar with it and practice at home. you don't have to have a pee system in flight, but it can be a bummer to have to land only because you need to pee, and we all know we don't think best when dehydrated.